 You can use the BACKUP command to create backup sets for cross-platform data transportation.
-To indicate that a backup is for cross-platform transportation, use either the FOR TRANSPORT OF TO PLATFORM Clauses.
+To indicate that a backup is for cross-platform transportation, use either the FOR TRANSPORT OF TO PLATFORM clauses.

-When you use either the FOR TRANSPORT OF TO PLATFORM clause, you cannot use the following clauses of the BACKUP command:
+When you use either the FOR TRANSPORT or TO PLATFORM clause, you cannot use the following clauses of the BACKUP command:

 - CUMULATIVE

 - forRecoveryOfSpec

 - keepOption

 - notBackedUpSpec

 - PROXY

-- SECTION SIZE

 - TAG

 - VALIDATE